aidanmclaughlin/Aidan-Bench/README.md

 # Aidan Bench
 Some models feel competent despite under-scoring on benchmarks like MMLU, GPQA, MATH, or NIAH.

-*Aidan Bench* rewards models that:
+*Aidan Bench* rewards:

-1. Are creative
+1. Creativity
-2. Are reliable
+2. Reliability
-3. Attend to context
+3. Context attention
-4. Follow instructions
+4. Instruction following

 Aidan Bench's champions closely (but inexactly) match my intuition for the world's best LLMs.
 Topology uses Aidan Bench to gauge the quality of products like the CLM.